Student and Graduate Profiles

 BSc in Chemistry & Biological SciencesCurrent Student

-“The knowledge of the lecturers at Waikato is amazing.
-Everyone is so willing to share their experiences and encourage students to get into research and make the most of their degree.”
+She says study at the University of Waikato is full of opportunities.
+"The knowledge that the lecturers at Waikato possess is amazing.
+Everyone is so willing to share their experiences and encourage students to get into research and make the most of their degree."

 ME in Mechanical EngineeringCurrent Student